alamaison/crabgrab/README.md

     should automatically detect Boost if you installed it in the usual ways and will set up the include and library paths as needed.

   * [winapi] is our C++ wrapper around the Windows API.
-Some Git clients will automatically download the library for you.
-If not, run `git submodule update --init`.
+Run `git submodule update --init` to clone the source files into the right place.
 No seperate build process nor library path is needed because winapi is a header-only library.

   * [Urdl] a modern, lightweight, C++ library for accessing the web.
-    Add `urdl/include` to the include path or put Urld into a directory called `urdl` in the top-level directory.
+    Add `src/urdl/include` to the include path or put Urld into a directory called `urdl` in the top-level directory.
 No seperate build process nor library path is needed as we are using Urdl in header-only mode.